tsgates/arch-wiki-markdown/wiki/FreeNX.md

 command to start your window-manager-of-choice.

 If you do not want to do this, you can start X by installing a login manager like SLIM or XDM.
-I would recomend using SLiM because of it's small size.
+I would recommend using SLiM because of its small size.

 (Authors note: This is how I got fluxbox, xfce and others to work on my